Shoaib547/WalmartSalesAnalysis/README.md

 ## About

 The objective of this project is to explore the Walmart Sales data to understand top performing branches and products, sales trend of different products and customer behaviour.
-The aim is to study how sales strategies can be improved and optimized.

 ## Purpose Of The Project